syma-afsha/syma-afsha/README.md

 ### Hello, World!👋 I'm Syma Afsha 🎈

 <div style="color: "red";">
-Welcome to my corner of GitHub! 🌟 I am a Robotics Engineer who loves to build robots that don’t just *move*—but **learn**, **adapt**, and **interact** with the world around them.
-From designing algorithms for precision navigation to teaching robots to “see” like humans bringing science fiction to life!
+Welcome to my corner of GitHub! 🌟 I am a Robotics Engineer who have always been fascinated by robots not just as machines that move, but as intelligent systems that learn, adapt, and interact with the world around them.
+From designing precision navigation algorithms to teaching robots to “see” like humans, I’m passionate about transforming futuristic ideas into real-world innovations.
 </div>